decktra/model_sandbox/README.md

 add_foreign_key "entries", "accounts"
 ```

+**Important:** Being faithful to Event Sourcing, past entries CANNOT be modified.
+New ones are required to be introduced to amend old ones.

 ### Purchase

 This model <code>belongs_to</code> a Product and <code>has_one :entry, as: :entriable</code>.
 It can contain other attributes that are exclusively related to the purchase (acquisition_channel, conversion_funnel, etc.).
 It delegates amount and date to Entry.